 Addiction is one of the most brutal “secret” diseases in America.
-Over 20 million Americans over age 12 report having an addiction to something other than cigarettes.
-Overdose deaths have tripled over the course of the past two decades, with a devastating 100 people losing their lives to this tragic battle daily.
-2.6 million addicts report being dependent both on illegal drugs and alcohol, a comorbidity that sharply increases their risk of serious illness and death.
-Even more upsetting is the fact that over 90% of addicted people report that their addiction began before they were legal adults.
-When an illness is so widespread and its sufferers so diverse, the need for individualized treatment plans becomes clear.
+Over 20 million Americans over age 12 report having an addiction.
+Overdose deaths have quadrupled in the past two decades, with a devastating 100 people losing their lives to this tragic battle daily.
+Even more upsetting is that many addicts report that their addiction began before they were legal adults.
+When an illness is widespread and sufferers so diverse, the need for individualized treatment plans becomes clear.

 Development of Dependence

 Addiction starts with dependency, which can be both physical and psychological.
-Some substances, such as alcohol, opiates, and drugs in the benzo category, in particular, are notorious for producing serious – even deadly – withdrawal symptoms in a patient who is physically dependent.
+Some substances, such as alcohol, opiates, and drugs in the benzo category, are notorious for producing serious – even deadly – withdrawal symptoms in a patient who is physically dependent.
 If addicts experience withdrawal symptoms when they stop using drugs or alcohol, they have developed a physical dependency.
-In this case, the first and most essential part of their safe recovery is a medical detox, in which doctors will be able to supervise and treat them as needed.
-Without the aid of a doctor during this process, an addict may face serious medical consequences or symptoms so severe they feel they have no choice but to relapse, which makes a medical detox essential in the case of chemical dependency.
-At our Connecticut area detox, we help individuals safely and effectively withdrawal from drugs and alcohol.
+In this case, the first and most essential part of their safe recovery is medical detox, in which doctors will be able to supervise and treat them as needed.
+Without the aid of a doctor during this process, an addict may face serious medical consequences or severe symptoms they feel they have no choice but to relapse, making a medical detox essential in the case of chemical dependency.
+At our Connecticut area detox, we help individuals safely and effectively withdraw from drugs and alcohol.

 Personal Needs and Preferences